callain/thedeveloperslog-public/README.md

 # Read me

-As the description says, this repository is my database ahah !
+As the description says, this repository is the database of The Developer's Log !

 ## Issues